teachamantofish/ehelp/input/electrical.rst

 Telemetry
 ======================

-First talk about what data you want and where it comes from.
+TBD: what data you want and where it comes from.

 table: bms vs esc